flljy940/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Provides quick lookup for student address, contact number, last payment made, next lesson date and time, and subjects covered with student
+**Value proposition**: Provides quick lookup for student address, contact number, whether last payment has been made, next lesson date and time, and subjects covered with student

 ### User stories